Three Peaks of Nepal Expedition

 The climb of Island Peak involves some scrambling up rocky terrain to reach low angled glaciers that we walk up until the angle increases and we encounter 40-degree slopes on fixed ropes as well as some ladder crossings.
 After a time, we reach the exposed summit ridge and enjoy the security of the ropes all the way to the summit where we enjoy spectacular views of the north side of Ama Dablam, the sweeping flanks of Nuptse and the world’s fourth highest peak, Lhotse.

 On the spectacular summit ridge of Island Peak.

-From here it’s a descent to Tengboche and its famous bakery and monastery, before returning to familiar territory once we pass Namche Bazaar on the way down the valley towards Phakding.
-The thicker, oxygen enriched air, makes for easy travel with time to stop to enjoy the views or chat to the locals and there’s also the opportunity to enjoy Namche and perhaps even shop around for some of the thousands of items on display such as the Tibetan rugs and Tibetan jewellery and gem stones.
-The next day it’s onwards to Lukla for our final night in the Khumbu before the flight back to Kathmandu.
+From here it’s a descent back to Chhukung and Pangboche, with the option to visit nearby Tengboche, with its famous bakery and monastery, before returning to familiar territory of the trail back down the valley towards Lukla.
+The thicker oxygen-enriched air makes for easy travel with time to stop to enjoy the views or chat to the locals, and there’s also the opportunity to enjoy Namche Bazaar and perhaps even shop around for some of the thousands of items on display, such as the Tibetan rugs, jewellery and gemstones.
+The next day it’s onwards to Lukla for our final night in the Khumbu, before the flight back to Kathmandu.